 objectives.
 This is evident in the philosophy,

-conceptual framework, program outcomes and graduate outcomes of the department.
+conceptual framework, program outcomes and student learning outcomes of the department.
 The Nursing department has responded

 to the needs of the community by providing graduates who provide